Strengthening Myanmar’s private sector

 Building on the success of the predecessor project, this intervention is pursuing a multi-level approach in which experience from specific work in value chains can be incorporated into government reform processes.
 Improved general conditions and the strengthening of chambers and associations directly benefit the actors in the value chains.

 The project is implementing development measures (capacity development) for individuals and organisations, as well as for society as a whole.
 The development of a network of experts (change agents) within governmental and economic institutions safeguards results and reduces the need for organisational advisory services.
 The network specifically involves women in order to push for their equal participation in economic and political decision-making.

 In view of the many conflicts within the country, the project is designing the activities in a conflict-sensitive manner.
 This principally applies to the selection of development partnerships with the private sector and in cooperation with potential investors.
 Alongside this, economic promotion activities will take into account environmental and climate protection goals.

 The project builds on the achievements of the preceding project.
 While the focus has hitherto been on developing capacities within partner ministries and national associations, efforts are now to shift more to institutions in the regions, especially in Shan State.

-With the help of advice and training, MSMEs are using improved cultivation and production methods for agricultural produce so thatexport and investment potentials can be better harnessed.
-For example, the project advises authorities in Shan State on the development of an investment promotion plan.
+With the help of advice and training, MSMEs are using improved cultivation and production methods for agricultural produce so that export and investment potentials can be better harnessed.
+For example, the project advises authorities in Shan State on the development and implementation of an investment promotion plan.
 At the same time, new and innovative business models are being introduced and jointly developed with the help of development partnerships with the private sector.
 This increases local value creation and makes MSMEs more competitive.
 Both have a positive impact on creating and securing jobs, especially in rural areas.